MicrosoftDocs/quantum-docs-pr/articles/manual/index.md

 * **Complex numbers:** quantum mechanics makes use of complex numbers to express quantum states.
 Some experience with complex numbers is crucial to understand the basics of quantum computation.
 * **Linear algebra (vectors and matrices):** quantum states are vectors in a vector space over the complex numbers.
-Quantum computing makes some level of expertise in linear algebra is indispensable to use Q#.
+Quantum computing makes intense use of linear operators acting on these states.
+Therefore some level of expertise in linear algebra is indispensable to use Q#.
 * **Dirac notation:** most quantum computing texts use Dirac notation to express the mathematical concepts.
-Dirac notation is just a simple
+Dirac notation is just a simple notation for linear algebra widely used in quantum physics.
 * **Basic concepts of quantum mechanics:** while it is not required to have a deep understanding of quantum mechanics to use Q#, it is highly recommended to be familiar with some basic concepts, namely